 The AA Aquarium Green Killing Machine Internal UV Sterilizer System is a submersible UV Sterilizer with a power head.
 UV sterilizers destroy algae, bacteria, and parasites floating in the aquarium water.

 It does this using a power head and UV bulb.
-As the algae infested water flows through the UV bulb, the UV light kills the bacteria and return the clean water to the tank.
+As the algae-infested water flows through the UV bulb, the UV light kills the bacteria and returns the clean water to the tank.
 Here’s why it’s one of the best UV sterilizers for aquariums.